-Goal 3: Strengthen Community and Industry Engagement
+Goal 3: Strengthen Community and Industry Engagement Departmental Objectives:

-3.1 Strengthen advisory boards and promote advisory board coverage of all programs

-- 3.1.1 CM Advisory Board (ongoing, Callahan and CM faculty) - 3.1.2 MET Advisory Board (form by June 2016, Callahan and MET faculty) -Ongoing: Spring 2016: A list of corporate targets has been generated. - 3.2 Increase industry participation in the career fair and other means of recruiting for all TCM programs (ongoing): Career Fair 2014 28 companies, 2015 40 companies, 2016 37 companies; 2017 41 CM companies; 2018 35 companies; 2019 38 companies - 3.3 Support the University's Public Affairs Mission by leading and participating in community engagement and/or service events - August 2018: CM program built a pergola-type structure for the Betty and Bobby Allison Dream Center.
+- 3.1 Strengthen advisory boards and promote advisory board coverage of all programs - 3.1.1 CM Advisory Board (ongoing, Callahan and CM faculty) - 3.1.2 MET Advisory Board (form by June 2016, Callahan and MET faculty) -Ongoing: Spring 2016: A list of corporate targets has been generated. - 3.2 Increase industry participation in the career fair and other means of recruiting for all TCM programs (ongoing): Career Fair 2014 28 companies, 2015 40 companies, 2016 37 companies; 2017 41 CM companies; 2018 35 companies; 2019 38 companies; 2020 24 companies in person (only department on campus to hold in person event); 10 companies in virtual event - 3.3 Support the University's Public Affairs Mission by leading and participating in community engagement and/or service events - August 2018: CM program built a pergola-type structure for the Betty and Bobby Allison Dream Center.
 Students were also engaged in multiple other smaller-scale projects throughout the school year (see 3.3.3 below).